Associate Director at VERC &

 BA (University of Western Ontario), MA (Queen’s University), PhD (University of Alberta)

 After graduating with a PhD from the University of Alberta in 1995, Dr. Tracy Snoddon joined the Economics Department at Wilfrid Laurier University.
-Dr. Snoddon also has a BA (Honours) from the University of Western Ontario and a Master’s degree from Queen’s University.
-Her research is concentrated in the area of public economics and emphasizes issues relating to fiscal federalism and intergovernmental grants.
-Dr. Snoddon’s current research focuses on governments’ fiscal behaviour and election outcomes.
-Dr. Snoddon and Dr. Randall Wigle, also from Laurier, use their regional computable general equilibrium model for Canada to examine the effects of environmental policies on aggregate and provincial welfare under alternative financing and equalization schemes.
-As an expert on equalization in Canada, Dr. Snoddon has participated in numerous roundtables and workshops sponsored by Finance Canada, the Privy Council’s Office, the C. D. Howe Institute, and the Expert Panel on Equalization.
+Dr. Snoddon’s research is concentrated in the areas of public economics and public policy, emphasizing issues relating to fiscal federalism, intergovernmental grants and equalization.
+There are unique challenges to the design and implementation of public policy in federal and federal-like states.
+In Canada, federal and provincial governments jointly occupy all major tax fields, expenditure responsibilities are constitutionally determined and sometimes shared, and intergovernmental grants from federal to provincial governments are a significant feature of the fiscal and political landscape.
+Dr. Snoddon’s recent work focuses specifically on climate change policies, on elderly drivers and licensing reform in Canada, and on the tradeoffs between centralized and decentralized policy approaches in federal states.
+As an expert on equalization in Canada, she has participated in numerous roundtables and workshops sponsored by Finance Canada, the Privy Council’s Office, the C. D. Howe Institute, and the Expert Panel on Equalization.